Deba101/Spectrum_Enforcement/README.md

 # Spectrum_Enforcement

-1) For Running the simulation code,
+1) For Running the simulation code:

 $cd Simulation_code